pointnetwork/pointnetwork/truffle/scripts/README.md

 ## YNet

 The above process should also work exactly the same way when running `YNet`.
 The only difference is that you need to start your local Point Node in `YNet` mode and the rest of the steps should be the same.

+There are two differences you must follow:

+1. Ensure that you have your key.json stored in $HOME/.point/keystore/key.json
+2. Ensure that you pass the `--network=ynet` flag when running the truffle scripts.